 As FT.com’s managing director Rob Grimshaw revealed earlier this week, the newspaper’s paid online edition is so successful that it could soon outnumber its print circulation.
 According to Grimshaw, this means that newspapers shouldn’t underestimate the power of their brand; as he putted it, “The New York Times doesn’t need Apple either for people to know it exists.”

 On the other hand, traditional newspapers are still suffering from the woes of their legacy business: print.
-According to BuzzFeed’s co-founder Jonah Peretti, who participated in I Want Media’s panel on the future of media, paper even poses a moral issue, due to its environmental imprint.
+According to BuzzFeed’s co-founder Jonah Peretti, who participated in I Want Media’s panel on the future of media,

 Advertising has to change, but will players follow?